 A field on the inputZoneLayer that holds the values that define each zone.

 It can be an integer or a string field of the zone dataset.

-Choose the raster layer you wish to summarize by the areas defined by the inputZoneLayer.
+Choose the raster layer you want to summarize by the zones defined by the inputZoneLayer.